guardian/actions-merge-release-changes-to-protected-branch/README.md

 | commit-user     | The username of the user to commit version bump changes with           | false    | guardian-ci                          |
 | commit-email    | The email of the user to commit version bump changes with              | false    | guardian-ci@users.noreply.github.com |

+### Repository Settings

+This action has been built for repositories that have branch protection set on their release branch(s).
+The following options are recommended:

+-   Require pull request reviews before merging
+-   Require status checks to pass before merging
+-   Require branches to be up to date before merging
+-   Include administrators

+If you also have the `Require review from Code Owners` option enabled, you will need to add the PR author to the CODEOWNERS file.
+You can do this only for the files that will be changed during the release process.

 ## Development

 We follow the [script/task](https://github.com/github/scripts-to-rule-them-all) pattern, find useful scripts within the [script](https://github.com/guardian/post-release-action/blob/main/script) directory for common tasks.